Why You Need A Password Manager

 Top 5 | Most common passwords

-Firstly a Password Manager helps by generating strong, unique passwords for each application – the strength of the passwords will help shield against traditional password attacks such as dictionary, rainbow tables, or brute-force attacks.
-As well as helping to generate the passwords a Manager will remember the passwords for you; meaning you don’t have to try and memorise them or write them down.
+Firstly a Password Manager helps by generating strong, unique passwords for each application.
+The strength of the passwords will help shield against traditional password attacks such as dictionary, rainbow tables, or brute-force attacks.
+As well as helping to generate the passwords a Manager will remember the passwords for you.
+This means you don’t have to try and memorise them or write them down.

 [ Related: Report Reveals UK business is Under Attack ]